Martin Brunt: Life and career

 Brunt was the first to report the arrest of Amy Winehouse, and the resignation of Sir Ian Blair as Metropolitan Police commissioner, and was the first to interview Robert Murat, then suspected of involvement in the disappearance of Madeleine McCann.
 His contacts also led to Sky News being the first to report that the 7 July events in London were the work of terrorists and allowed Sky News to break the news of the death of the Queen Mother.
 In 2010, Brunt reported live from Rothbury during the police hunt for gunman Raoul Moat.

 In October 2014, Brunt was the journalist involved in revealing the identity of Brenda Leyland, who had posted comments concerning the McCann investigation on social media.
 Following the revelation and a report to Leicestershire Police, Brunt and a camera crew confronted Leyland at her home.
-Following the confrontation Leyland was later found dead in a hotel, leading to calls on social media for Brunt to be sacked.
+Following the confrontation Leyland was later found dead in a hotel, leading to a call on a Facebook group for Brunt to be sacked.
 Two days before Leyland's death she told Brunt in a phone call "I was thinking of ending it all, but I’ve had a glass of wine and I’m feeling better now".
-Brunt did not inform anyone over this remark, even though he admits that it was a reference to suicide.
+Brunt did not inform anyone over this remark, because he said that it appeared to be a throwaway remark.

 Brunt briefly became an internet sensation in August 2016, for a Sky news report at St James Church in Weybridge, following the murder of a French priest, Jacques Hamel, by an ISIS terrorist.
 Brunt was widely mocked for walking out of the church saying "If I was a terrorist, I could've killed them all".
 This led to multiple news reports and social media comments ridiculing the reporter.